 "According to bestselling author Siri Hustvedt, the election of Donald Trump marks a new split in the population of the US.
 Hear Hustvedt on her political awakening, the biases in contemporary society and writing in challenging times."

 Siri Hustvedt is the author of a book of poetry, three collections of essays, a work of non-fiction, and six novels, including the international bestsellers What I Loved and The Summer Without Men.
 Her most recent novel The Blazing World was long-listed for the Man Booker Prize and won The Los Angeles Book Prize for fiction.
 In 2012 she was awarded the International Gabarron Prize for Thought and Humanities.
-She has a PhD in English from Columbia University and is a lecturer in psychiatry at Weill Medical School in New York.
+She has a PhD in English from Columbia University and is a lecturer in psychiatry at Weil Cornell Medical College in New York.
 Her work has been translated into over thirty languages.